 So, how can a person determine with a high degree of certainty what is right and what is wrong?
-We believe the Bible is the best place to start.
+We believe the Bible is generally the best place to start.
 Therefore, we will consider what the Bible says about such issues.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 With regard to slavery, the Bible neither condones nor condemns it.
 [To read a discourse regarding what the Bible says about slavery, click on “Does the Bible Condone Slavery?”]
 However, the Bible does instruct Christians to love everyone.
 Therefore, if we genuinely love other people as the Bible instructs, we will not treat them like slaves are usually treated.
 [For a discussion of what the Bible states regarding loving everyone, click on “Are Christians Supposed to Love Everyone?”]

-In reference to intoxicating liquors (i.e., alcoholic beverages), the Bible states in Proverbs 20:1, “Wine is a mocker, Strong drink is a brawler, And, whoever is led astray by it is not wise.”
-And, Romans 14:21 cautions, “ It is good neither to eat meat nor drink wine nor do anything by which your brother stumbles or is offended or is made weak.”
+In reference to intoxicating liquors (i.e., alcoholic beverages), the Bible states in Proverbs 20:1, “Wine is a mocker, strong drink is a brawler, and, whoever is led astray by it is not wise.”
+In addition, Romans 14:21 cautions, “ It is good neither to eat meat nor drink wine nor do anything by which your brother stumbles or is offended or is made weak.”
 (Probably, the meat to which this scripture refers is meat that previously has been offered to idols.)
 Insofar as wine is concerned, John 2:1-10 indicates that Jesus Christ made some type of wine (presumably, with little or no alcoholic content) for guests to drink at a wedding He was attending,.
 Furthermore, 1 Timothy 5:23 infers that it is all right to drink wine for medicinal purposes.
 In this scripture, Paul tells Timothy, “No longer drink only water, but use a little wine for your stomach’s sake and your frequent infirmities.”
 Therefore, it is reasonable to believe the Bible indicates that drinking alcoholic beverages is alright if it does not result in drunkenness of the person who is imbibing or cause other people to be hindered in their spiritual life.

 In addition to the aforementioned national laws, a number of state and local laws that previously punished immoral behavior have been repealed or are now generally either ignored or not strictly enforced.
-This includes laws against adultery, fornication, homosexual relationships, and working on Sundays.
+This includes laws against adultery, fornication, homosexual practices, and working on Sundays.
 Nevertheless, all of these practices are condemned in the Bible.
 [For a discussion of sexual matters that the Bible condemns, click on “Uncertainties Regarding Sexual Matters.”]

-Nevertheless, because God is truly the omnipotent, omniscient Creator of the universe, He surely has the authority and the prerogative to determine whether or not every particular behavior – overt or otherwise – is right or wrong.
+Nevertheless, because God is truly the omnipotent, omniscient Creator of the universe, He has the authority and the prerogative to determine whether or not every particular behavior – overt or otherwise – is right or wrong.
 [To determine what the Bible says about God’s omnipotence and omniscience, click on “Is God Really Omnipotent and Omniscient?”]

 Therefore, if non-Christians, as well as Christians, sincerely want to know what is right and what is wrong, the Bible provides sufficient reason to believe that God will give them the guidance they need in this regard, if they earnestly pray for Him to provide such guidance.
-One of the scriptures that support this belief is Proverbs 3:5-6, which declares, “Trust in the Lord with all your heart.
-And lean not on your own understanding.
-In all your ways acknowledge Him, And He shall direct your paths.”
+One of the scriptures that support this belief is Proverbs 3:5-6, which declares, “Trust in the Lord with all your heart and lean not on your own understanding.
+In all your ways acknowledge Him and He shall direct your paths.”
 In other words, people who sincerely trust God can depend on Him to help them to know what they should do – or not do – with regard to their behavior.

-However, it is important to understand that even the best efforts of a person to do what is right are not sufficient to provide assurance that they will have eternal salvation.
+However, it is important to understand that even the best efforts of people to do what is morally right are not sufficient to provide assurance that they will have eternal salvation.
 For a person to be assured of eternal salvation, he (or she) must genuinely trust in Jesus Christ as their Savior.
 [For a detailed explanation of how to be assured of eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]